Blog Post December 5, 2025 | 15 minute read

 • What works through your retail partners?

-...AI will automatically adjust content for each channel based on performance data, not just channel requirements.
+AI will automatically adjust content for each channel based on performance data, not just channel requirements.
+This can help you control product recommendations and improve product experience management (PXM).

 Translation and localization at enterprise scale

-We are not just talking about efficiency here.
-You are transforming from a manual process that may have taken years, to something that happens continuously.
+There are serious scale advantages to be had.
+Take the automating of millions of product translations.
+We’re not just talking about efficiency here — we are transforming from a manual process that may have taken years to something that happens continuously.
+Cloud-based PIM solutions enable this at a global scale.

 2. Composable PIM architecture is replacing monolithic systems

-MACH principles changing the game
+How MACH principles are changing the game

 Reducing vendor lock-in risks

 With monolithic systems, switching costs are enormous.
-You are essentially married to your vendor's roadmap, their pricing changes and their technical limitations.
+You are essentially married to your vendor's roadmap, pricing changes and technical limitations.
+Composable architecture changes this dynamic completely by swapping out individual components based on performance, cost or new requirements.

+If your search provider falls behind, only replace the search component.
 If you need better analytics, integrate a specialized analytics platform without touching your core data management.

 Faster time-to-market for new capabilities